clartaq/cwiki/resources/private/md/Work_Notes.md

 ---

 This page is the on-going saga of working on the CWiki program.

+#### Editor Responsiveness on Large Pages, 01 Jun 2020, 09:51:17 am ####

+As I have remarked elsewhere, the responsiveness of the editor tends to start dragging on large pages (like this one).
+It turns out that the biggest drag is due to the live preview.
+It just can't handle reformats with every keystroke on pieces of text this large.

+And it isn't just CWiki that has this problem.
+I looked at alternative editors as well.
+For example, [EasyMDE](https://github.com/Ionaru/easy-markdown-editor) performs just the same.
+I even went as far as (almost) completing a branch using [CodeMirror](https://codemirror.net) as the editor.
+Same performance when live preview is used.

+So, what to do?
+There are a few things that might make a small difference, but the one big thing I can do is create an option to turn off the live preview in the editor.
+That's how I'm getting this typed.
+Have tried it on pieces of text greater than 10k words and it still seems Ok.
+(Trying to paste "War and Peace" breaks the browser.)

+There is now a new button up in the toolbar to switch between two column mode (with preview) and single column mode (without preview).
+Just have to persist the setting.

+#### Updating MathJax, 01 Jun 2020, 09:40:42 am ####

+Updating MathJax, the library used to format mathematics in CWiki, was pretty straightforward.
+It required small changes to several files, but nothing too complicated.
+The biggest change that users might notice is that they no longer have to be online to format mathematics since the library is now included in the uberjar.
+I haven't actually tried this yet.

+One oddity that I ran into was that some examples need to be preceded by a `<p>` tag for break lines correctly.
+It may be a weirdness in the way line breaks are handled in the Markdown formatter.

 #### Updating Sente, 24 May 2020, 09:38:47 am ####